Our impact results

 [1] Including general volunteering, skilled volunteering and pro-bono and discounted engagement.

-[4] Gross energy and mobility emissions includes scope 1, scope 2 and scope 3 business travel emissions.
+[4] Gross energy and mobility emissions includes scope 1, scope 2 and scope 3 business travel emissions, excluding the Purchased goods and services (PG&S) emissions.

 Contact us